 The BGSU Architecture program pursues the convergence of technical and liberal arts to inspire and empower students to enhance the built environment.

 Bowling Green State University’s Master of Architecture (M.Arch.) program is for students who intend to become licensed architects.
-The two-year professional Master of Architecture builds on the four-year pre-professional B.S. in Architecture degree currently in operation—or its equivalent from other institutions.
+The two-year professional Master of Architecture degree builds on the four-year pre-professional B.S. in Architecture degree currently in operation—or its equivalent from other institutions.

 In keeping with Bowling Green State University’s vision of becoming a premiere learning community, the Department of Architecture and Environmental Design takes a quality-driven approach to education and strives to maintain a pedagogical approach that balances the development of student knowledge and skills with the cultivation of professional values and leadership abilities.
 The M.Arch.
 Program capitalizes on this pedagogical tendency.